THERAPEUTIC BODY WORK

 Releasing held energy at this level can encourage us to leave behind habitual patterns, both physical and thought, that may be keeping us locked into repeating loops of behavior/injury.

+Zero Balancing seeks to balance energy with structure.
 Change that comes with Zero Balancing is often long-lasting and profound.

 The client is clothed while receiving the session, and no oils/lotions are used.